xylemase/TestingTools/README.md

     go test -v -args -meta_test

     go test -v -args -v=1 -meta_test
+etc.

-As you can see above, the package-level verbosity flag takes an integer value.
+As you can see above, the package-level verbosity flag (the -v on the right) takes an integer value.
 The higher the value, the more information is shared, up to a point.
 Currently the level 3 is the maximum.

 Including `-meta_test` will "test the test" by contriving failures in some selected test conditions.
 I "unsort" card orderings that should be sorted, and sort some that should be unsorted.
-I also mess up the count of some cards in a test condition where they should appear exactly once in the deck.
+I also mess up the count of some cards in a test condition, where they should appear exactly once in the deck.
 At the time this is written, that's an exhaustive list of all that I do.

 You'll **never** want to run with `-meta_test` in place during production use.
-It's purely diagnostic, to ensure that a desired error can be caught.
+It's purely diagnostic, just to ensure that a desired error can be caught.

 ### Python